mallowfields/ockham.net.nuget/README.md

 That `packageInfo` object is a `PackageSearchMetadata` object defined by and returned from the underlying libraries currently included by the [NuGet.Protocol](https://www.nuget.org/packages/NuGet.Protocol/) package.
 Ockham.NuGet just makes it a lot easier to get to this package info.

-The same thing, directly using the NuGet.Client APIs:
+For comparison, here's the same thing, directly using the NuGet.Client APIs:

 ```C#
 using NuGet.Common;